RocketManRC/EMMMA-K-V3-M/README.md

 # Building

 I've designed a 3D-printed case that has evolved quite a bit since the very first prototype.
-I've tried to make it as ergonimic as possible in terms of size and balance and spacing between touch pins.
+I've tried to make it as ergonomic as possible in terms of size and balance and spacing between touch pins.
 The STL files for 3D printing are here [STL](STL-Files).

 It is not necessary to have the 3D-printed case to try out this system as something made of foam board from the Dollar store works just fine.

 I do recommend getting the printed circuit boards however as it makes the wiring for the touch pins a lot easier and reproducable although hand wiring will work as well.
 I had my boards made at JLCPCB.

-The KiCAD 6 design files and the gerbers are here [PCBs](KiCAD/index.html).
+The KiCAD 6 design files and the gerbers are here [PCBs](KiCAD).

 # Firmware

+This is a PlatformIO project using the Arduino Framework.
+It might be possible to build the firmware using the Arduino IDE however this has not been tested as I don't use the Arduino IDE anymore.

+Here is a short YouTube video that shows what is required to build and upload a PlatformIO project [https://www.youtube.com/watch?v=nlE2203Q3XI](https://www.youtube.com/watch?v=nlE2203Q3XI).

-### IMPORTANT:
+### Note:

+There is a quirk with the ESP32-S3 microcontroller that when a project uses USB MIDI the microcontroller must be put in bootloader mode before uploading new firmware otherwise there will be an error.
+This is not the case if USB MIDI is disabled.
+In platformio.ini you will see a comment telling how to enable and disable USB MIDI.

+# User Guide

-# User Interface
+# User Interface Photos

 ![Photo](images/EMMMA-K-controls.jpg)